Ship graveyards aren’t exactly something you’d think NYC is known for, but there is actually one in existence and it’s located in Staten Island.

 As much as I love venturing far away from my hometown of NYC for day hikes or longer trips like this road trip across the eastern United States, the truth is, there’s plenty to see close to home.

-Enter the following place in question, officially known as Arthur Kill Ship Graveyard (location), a pretty small, but wondrous place where you literally see many old, rotten ships floating and drowning, close to one another.
+And that brings us to the Arthur Kill Ship Graveyard, a pretty small, but wondrous place where you literally see many old, rotten ships floating and drowning, close to one another.

-Where exactly is Arthur Kill Ship Graveyard?
+Where exactly is the Arthur Kill Ship Graveyard?

 You’d be surprised to know that a Google search isn’t enough to help you find this location precisely, although the area where this graveyard is located is pretty small, there is NO big, official entrance or gigantic sign that says you’re there.

 In fact, when I was driving past it, everything GPS related told me I was there, yet there was no driveway or entrance I could take, so I ended up parking nearby and asking for directions.
 So here is how you can find this place too:

 As you can see from the left, there isn’t really an exact address, just a zip code really.